rjmackay/rjmackay.github.com/resume.md

 * Led migration from a legacy software stack and infrastructure to modern replacements.
 Resulting in faster, more stable development, and reduced infrastructure costs.
 * Created a long term plan to iteratively reduce technical debt, improve architecture and tooling while continuing to deliver value to product teams.

-PHP, Laravel, Kohana, Javascript, React, AngularJS, Python, MySQL, RabbitMQ, Ansible, Terraform.
+<small>PHP, Laravel, Kohana, Javascript, React, AngularJS, Python, MySQL, RabbitMQ, Ansible, Terraform.</small>

 ### Ushahidi – Senior Developer